 Izzy sighed and shook his head.
 "No, Demiveemon, we can't hire a plane to take us all around the world," he muttered.

 "Why not?"
 Demiveemon asked.
 "I found three more coins in the couch!"

-"Planes're way more expensive than that, little buddy," Davis grumbled.
+"Planes're way more expensive than that, little buddy," Davis said.
 "You'd have to have every couch in this town be MADE of coins… and that's before gas, too!"

 Cody scratched his head.
-"Does anyone have an uncle in the travel business?" he ventured.
+"Does anyone have an uncle in the travel business?" he asked.

 "Why would Gennai do something like this?"
 Sora complained.
 "Couldn't he make the gates appear nearby?"

 "I don't know if he has the power to—" Izzy began.